by Andrew Robinson

 (Shyamal Kumar Sarkar, Visva-Bharati Quarterly)

---read "The mathematician and the mystic" in Resurgence, a feature by AR with physicist Dipankar Home on the conversations about reality between Albert Einstein and Rabindranath Tagore, based on a journal article, "Einstein and Tagore", in the Journal of Consciousness Studies
+--read my feature "The mathematician and the mystic" in Resurgence, written with physicist Dipankar Home on the conversations about reality between Albert Einstein and Rabindranath Tagore, based on our journal article, "Einstein and Tagore", in the Journal of Consciousness Studies

 C. OTHER BOOKS ON INDIA

-1987: Thames & Hudson, photographs by Ashwin Mehta, with an introductory essay by AR
+1987: Thames & Hudson, photographs by Ashwin Mehta, with an introductory essay by me

-1988: Thames & Hudson, pbk edn 2009, with photographs by Sumio Uchiyama, and text by AR
+1988: Thames & Hudson, pbk edn 2009, with photographs by Sumio Uchiyama, and text by me

 (Juliet Gardiner, History Today)

-1992: Bloomsbury + Viking India, with a preface by Anita Desai; pbk edn Penguin India, 1993—editor and translator with Krishna Dutta
+1992: Bloomsbury/Viking India, with a preface by Anita Desai; pbk edn Penguin India, 1993—edited and translated by me with Krishna Dutta

 (Tania Glyde, The Times)